Fueter–Pólya theorem: Proof

 In 2002, M. A. Vsemirnov published an elementary proof of this result.

 Fueter–Pólya conjecture

 The theorem states that the Cantor polynomial is the only quadratic pairing polynomial of $\N^2$ and $\N$.
-The conjecture is that these are the only such pairing polynomials.
-In a 2018 preprint, Pieter Adriaans has put forward a proof that purports to confirm the conjecture.
+The conjecture is that these are the only such pairing polynomials, of any degree.

 Higher dimensions

 A generalization of the Cantor polynomial in higher dimensions is as follows:

 The sum of these binomial coefficients yields a polynomial of degree $n$ in $n$ variables.
 This is just one of at least $(n-1)!$ inequivalent packing polynomials for $n$ dimensions.